 Does establishing the languages of the future implies simply listing the world’s most spoken languages?
-The answer would be yes and no. Having a first-hand experience working for a translation agency, I would say yes, for the reason that a language which is widely spoken suggests that it is valuable in many aspects such as in business or education.
+The answer would be yes and no. Having a first-hand experience working for a translation agency in London, I would say yes, for the reason that a language which is widely spoken suggests that it is valuable in many aspects such as in business or education.
 And no, because the truly exciting part of a language is the country or countries where it is spoken, its culture, people and history.
 In the hope of taking this blogpost a step further, I thought it would be great to link the languages of the future with a destination of the future.
 Perhaps this way, you may become inspired to enjoy traveling to a faraway place and while picking up on some local words and phrases, picture perfect!

 I have kick started the list off with Mandarin, which for many is not only the language of the future, but also of the present.
 What makes this a language so special?
 Well, Mandarin as we know it is the most widely spoken language in the world with its 1.3 billion speakers.
 This broadly spoken language is continuously growing with research suggesting that there are a whopping 40 million students currently learning this popular language.
 Learners of Mandarin hail from all corners of the world, from Asia to Africa, and Australia to Europe.